 Step-by-step Treatment for Fear Barking

-To solve a fear barking dog problem, we combine these two techniques during training sessions.
-Here is a step by step example of what to do if your canine is fearful of strangers (switch the word "strangers" for whatever it is your dog is scared of and it works the same):
+To solve a fear barking dog problem, we combine desensitization and counter-conditioning during training sessions.
+Here is a step by step example of what to do if your canine is fearful of strangers (switch the word "strangers" for whatever it is your dog is scared of and it works the same way):

 Step 1: Keep a log